 Sheet Labels vs. Roll Labels: What's the Difference?

-With so many purposes, the label industry isn't one size fits all.
+With so many purposes, the label industry isn't one-size-fits-all.
 And yet, when you're shopping for labels, you're expected to know what you need.
-That's why we've written this guide to help you see how label types differ and which ones fit your task at hand.
+That's why we've written this guide – to help you see how label types differ and which ones fit your tasks and needs.

 You have two options when it comes to purchasing labels: sheet labels and roll labels.
 They function vastly differently and are typically used for entirely different purposes.
 Keep reading to learn more about each type.